 If you visit the most popular places to go in Mexico Im sure you are going to be totally fine.
 The best thing about my 2 month road trip was that I got to see off the beaten places, small villages in where I met the most friendly people.

 Try local food in local restaurants and visit unknown Pueblos Magicos, you will be surprised with the unknown Mexico tourist attractions you encounter!

 Let me know if you have any questions about traveling to Mexico and I am more than happy to help you out.

 When visiting Mexico make sure you stay connected, it makes traveling so much easier.
 Buy a local prepaid sim card on arrival in Mexico to avoid high roaming charges or slow overseas data bundles.
-Check my article about buying a prepaid sim card in Mexico in 2022 for all my tips.
+Check my article about buying a prepaid sim card in Mexico in 2023 for all my tips.
 Flying directly to Mexico City?
-Then you want to read my guide for buying a sim card at Mexico City Airport.
+Then you want to read my guide for buying a sim card at Mexico City Airport in 2023.